 Our Favorite Nature Journaling Art Supplies

-Moleskine Art Plus Sketchbook, Large, Plain, Black, Hard Cover (5 x 8.25) – My favorite nature sketchbook.
+Moleskine Art Plus Sketchbook, Large, Plain, Black, Hard Cover (5 x 8.25) – This is a great sketchbook if you plan to use watercolors.
 It is compact, holds watercolor paint without bleeding through and has a handy elastic to hold everything together.
 Make sure you get the Art Plus Sketchbook.
 The paper is a bit thicker.

 Prismacolor Erasable Blue Colored Pencil.
 I learned about this idea when reading John Muir Laws’ book mentioned below.
 Can I just say it has been a game changer?
 I start out drawing with this and then once I have established my lines, come in with a black pen and watercolors.
 The blue just seems to disappear.
 Really one of my favorite tools.

 Sharpie No Bleed Medium Tip Pen – I love these pens for nature journaling.
 I have some microns too but these are pretty inexpensive and work great for our needs.